sokcheng/Kitsuchan-NG/README.md

 # Logging

-If you create a guild, and make a channel called either `log` or something that starts with `log-`, Kitsuchan-NG will automatically post logs there.
+If you create a guild, and make a channel called either `log` or something that starts with `log-`, Kitsuchan-NG will automatically post command logs there.